 Above: Ron with Dr. Renato Schmidt, Lallemand, and Dr. Limin Kung, University of Delaware

-- Hearing affirmation that the science you've been professing/teaching/recommending is satisfying/confidence-building/electrifying.
+Hearing affirmation that the science we've been professing/teaching/recommending is satisfying/confidence-building/electrifying.

-- Speculating on what future science can do for us is stimulating.
+Speculating on what future science can do for us all is stimulating.

-- But connecting/reconnecting with the world's foremost elders and up-and-comers of the silage scientific world is the best part of the conference!
+Connecting/reconnecting with the world's foremost elders and up-and-comers of the silage scientific world is the best!